Zaharid/validobj/README.md

 	the [typing](https://docs.python.org/3/library/typing.html) module.
   - Simplicity of implementation (rather than full generality).

-Validobj requires Python 3.7 and has no other dependencies.
+Validobj requires a moder Python version and has no other dependencies.
+It progressively supports typing features as they are implemented in the standard library and language: A limited subset of the parsing facilities work with python 3.7.
+The [custom validation module](https://validobj.readthedocs.io/en/latest/custom.html) requires at least Python 3.9.

 ## Documentation